Asset Tap

 # Generate a 3D model from a text prompt

-asset-tap --yes "a wooden treasure chest"
+asset-tap "a wooden treasure chest"

 Specifying Provider and Models